klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 ![Album Art of Stazma - Leftovers](https://f4.bcbits.com/img/a0248618665_16.jpg)

 Stazma's leftovers are better than some other's best productions.
 I have a soft spot for blazing breakcore beats, especially when they incorporate well versed rapping or funky Squarepusher'esque basslines on top.
-There are a lot of excellent breakcore producers in France, [Ruby my Dear] or [Igorrr] for example.
+There are dozens of excellent breakcore producers in France, [Ruby my Dear] or [Igorrr] for example.
 Still, Stazma is a master of his craft and shares his production techniques, like Woulg, with the rest of the world on [YouTube](https://www.youtube.com/channel/UCOiJihb6aQyKch4FDST3niw).

 If you haven't gotten bored by the Amen break yet, and if you like hard and fast break beats then this is something you should listen to.